PippoRJ/hugo-refresh/README.md

 * Boost: [Bulma](https://bulma.io/) (the css framework the theme is based on) is now updated to version 0.7.5 because in the new version the class _content_ has a separate style to allow modification that will impact only the contents of the posts.

-* Extention: [highlight.js](https://highlightjs.org/) was added to better highlight the code sections of the posts.
+* Extension: [highlight.js](https://highlightjs.org/) was added to better highlight the code sections of the posts.
 I chose the style **monokai-sublime**.

-* Extention: [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.
+* Extension: [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.

-* Extention: A minimal version of [MathJax](https://www.mathjax.org/) was added to allow LaTeX style mathematical expressions to be placed in the site.
+* Extension: A minimal version of [MathJax](https://www.mathjax.org/) was added to allow LaTeX style mathematical expressions to be placed in the site.

 * Boosts: Several other options are added to personalise the content of a post.

-* Extention: A shortcode is added to resize the images and save bandwidth in a post content.
+* Extension: A shortcode is added to resize the images and save bandwidth in a post content.

-* Extention: A shortcode is added to show multiple tabs.
+* Extension: A shortcode is added to show multiple tabs.

-* Extention: Four shortcodes are added to show code: inline, in page, in page wide, in tabs.
+* Extension: Four shortcodes are added to show code: inline, in page, in page wide, in tabs.

 * Boost: The _favicon_ is processed with `resources.ExecuteAsTemplate` to follow the main colour of the page.

-* Extention: Added Open Graph meta tags to each post for easy-sharing on social media sites.
+* Extension: Added Open Graph meta tags to each post for easy-sharing on social media sites.

-* Big Extention: All the js and css files are loaded locally, i.e., not loaded from third party sites.
+* Big Extension: All the js and css files are loaded locally, i.e., not loaded from third party sites.